aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

     verdi data structure export --format=xsf <PK> > exported.xsf
     xcrysden --xsf exported.xsf

-  You should be visualize to see the GaAs supercell (8 atoms) that we downloaded from the COD database (in CIF format), imported into AiiDA and exported back into a different format (XSF).
+  You should see the GaAs supercell (8 atoms) that we downloaded from the COD database (in CIF format), imported into AiiDA and exported back into a different format (XSF).